A Transformer-based Network for Deformable Medical Image Registration: Experimental Results and Discussion

+Fig. \ref{fig:diceBoxplot} visualizes the Dice values for 16 evaluated anatomical structures across all test samples on OASIS-1.
+For better visualization purpose, we combine the same structures from the left and right hemisphere together.
+For most of structures, our TUNet model achieves higher scores than VoxelMorph \cite{2018An} in short-range registration and TransUnet \cite{chen2021transunet} in long-range registration.
+In particular, on some structures such as Cerebellum cortex, Cerebral white matter, Cerebral cortex, Putamen and Hippocampus, our TUNet performs much better than the compared methods.
+As can be seen from Fig. \ref{fig:diceBoxplot}, the Dice values of our method exceed those of the fully convolutional models, which indicates the proposed Transformer Block's unique contribution.
+Compared with other methods with transformer, the proposed method has better registration performance, which proves that our designed bi-level skip connection is effective and irreplaceable.

-\subsection{Qualitative Evaluation}
+\subsubsection{Qualitative Evaluation}

-Fig. \ref{fig4} shows the registered results of the various methods operating on two chosen MR images from the OASIS-1 and LPBA40 datasets.
-The observation from Fig. 4 shows that the other compared methods cannot restore the deformation of some internal brain structures and brain contour effectively.
+The results of atlas-based OASIS-1 MR image registration are shown in Fig. \ref{fig:sliceGroup}.
+The proposed TUNet method can accurately register each pair of moving and fixed images, which can be specifically verified with the segmentation boundaries of several brain structures (blue outlines represent Cerebral White Matter, green outlines represent Hippocampus and red outlines represent Putamen respectively).
+Besides, the observation from Fig. \ref{fig:sliceGroup} shows that the other compared methods cannot restore the deformation of some internal brain structures and brain contour effectively.
 By comparison, the proposed TUNet can provide the most similar registered results to the fixed image in terms of the different brain tissues among all evaluated methods.
-Especially, the proposed method can preserve some fine image details better than the other methods, which can be verified with the details in the bright yellow boxes.
-The superiority of the TUNet to other methods lies in its outperforming ability to extract both the global and local features, which indeed facilitates estimating the deformation fields more effectively.
+Especially, the proposed method can preserve some fine image details better than the other methods, which can be verified with the red and green outlines.
+Indeed, the superiority of the TUNet to other methods lies in its outperforming ability to extract both the global and local features, which can be seen from the blue outlines and the deformation field.